 PHP comes in different packages depending on what you specifically need to use it for.
-You can choose to install one or more of these packages to suite your needs, but the following command installs the most common and useful packages to get moving with PHP right away.
+You can choose to install one or more of these packages to suit your needs, but the following command installs the most common and useful packages to get moving with PHP right away.

-user@server:$ sudo apt-get install php libapache2-mod-php php-mysql php-curl
+[user@instance]:$ sudo apt-get install php libapache2-mod-php php-mysql php-curl

 Install a specific version of PHP

 The commands above install the default version of PHP configured with your version of Debian or Ubuntu.
 For example, running this command in Ubuntu 17 would install PHP 7.1.
 On Ubuntu 16, it would install PHP 7.0.

 If you need a different version, specify that in the command.
 This shows how to specifically install PHP 7.0.

 [user@instance]:$ sudo apt-get install php7.1 libapache2-mod-php7.1 php7.1-mysql

 Version 7.2 is the most recent version available and not available in earlier versions of Ubuntu's repositories.
 To install, you must first add a repository, run an update, then install version 7.2.

 [user@instance]:$ sudo apt-add-repository ppa:ondrej/php [user@instance]:$ sudo apt-get update [user@instance]:$ sudo apt-get install php7.2